MicroGridsPy/MicroGridsPy/docs/methodology/battery.md

 Degradation Modelling for Off-Grid Energy System Sizing: Methodology and Case Study in the African Context* (MSc dissertation, Politecnico di Milano / FCUL, 2023), which calibrates the linear recursion against a physics-based electro-thermal + semi-empirical reference model.

+The Li-ion depth-resolved per-SOC-band marginals $c_b(T)$ are distilled from an offline Layer-I physical model (electro-thermal + semi-empirical ageing), which computes the depth curve
+$\Psi(D,T)$ directly.
+That model and its distilled coefficient file are archived separately;
+see the project's data archive for the DOI. <!-- TODO: insert Zenodo DOI once published. -->